We exist to make you feel inspired, connected, and passionate about our city.

 You are invited into our space in hopes that you may find adventure, inspiration, community, and food made with all the love in the world.

 Founded by Robyn Wilson in 2015, 801 E. Main is home to The Poor Porker, Bar Calexico and Bearcat & Big 6.
-Since its grand unveiling in the Fall of 2015, 801 has continued to serve as Lakeland’s top destination for campfire coffee, homemade beignets, live music, weekly karaoke and a great selection of beer and wine.
+Since its grand unveiling in the Fall of 2015, 801 has continued to serve as Lakeland’s top destination for Porker coffee, homemade beignets, live music, and a great selection of beer and wine.

 Robyn curated the eclectic design of 801 to tell the story of us all, and show that with a little we can create something both beautiful and original.
 That’s why each week photographers, artists, designers, writers and creatives make their way to this creative mecca in search of inspiration, coffee, connection and a place to truly belong.